Waterfall Wonders: Exploring The Kentucky Wildlands Waterfall Trail

 SHARE

-Dog Slaughter Falls (Corbin)
+Dog Slaughter Falls (McCreary/Whitley)

 You’ll be happy to know that no dogs were harmed at this waterfall.
 In fact, it’s one of the most beautiful in the region.
 Located at the bottom of a scenic gorge obscured by towering hemlock trees, this 15-foot fall plunges into a spectacular pool of teal water surrounded by large boulders and a cove.
 Even during the drier seasons, this fall remains a popular spot with visitors and is easily reached by the Dog Slaughter Trail off the Forest Road trailhead.
 Once at the falls, continue your hike over rocky terrain dotted with blooming rhododendrons before ending at the Cumberland River.

-Jenny Wiley Falls (Staffordsville)
+Jenny Wiley Falls (Johnson)

 Named after pioneer Jenny Wiley, who escaped Indigenous American captors in 1789, these falls are near the Little Mud Lick Trail.
 Flowing 30 feet over ledges of limestone covered in lush green moss, Jenny Wiley Falls is a less than a mile hike on a somewhat challenging trail that is both narrow and winds downhill.
 Your best bet is to park at the nearby church, where a sign marks the trail entrance.
 It’s best to visit the falls from March through October due to the rains, but be careful on the trail, which can get slippery.

-Cumberland Falls (Corbin)
+Cumberland Falls (McCreary/Whitley)

 Nicknamed “Niagara of the South,” Cumberland Falls more than lives up to its name, spanning 125 feet and plunging 68 feet into the Cumberland River.
 Surrounded by the Daniel Boone National Forest within Cumberland Falls State Resort Park, these falls are one of two places on the planet to view a moonbow.
 This natural phenomenon occurs when moonlight is refracted in water droplets during a full moon, creating a stunning rainbow effect.
 Hikes to the falls range from the short .5-mile Cumberland Falls Trail that also provides views of the iconic Gatliff Bridge to the 10.8-mile Moonbow Trail that encompasses much of the park.
 For a unique vantage point, check out raft tours to the base of the falls.

-Pine Island Double Falls (London)
+Pine Island Double Falls (Laurel)

 Tucked away in Daniel Boone National Forest, this spectacular (and rare) double waterfall will take your breath away.
 Here, dual falls spill from two different heights over a rust-colored alcove before connecting at the bottom in a picturesque jade pool overflowing into a rocky stream.
 The hike to the falls is short, just 1.4 miles out and back, and is parallel to a creek.
 Even better, the trail is dog-friendly (leashed), so you can explore this secluded spot with your four-legged friend.
 Visit during the fall when the flows are heavier, though the falls in the summer are still beautiful even if they are nothing more than a trickle.

-Anglin Falls (Mount Vernon)
+Anglin Falls (Rockcastle)

 The hike alone to Anglin Falls is a picture-worthy adventure on its own.
 Weaving its way uphill through John B. Stephenson Memorial Forest State Park, the short 1.7-mile out-and-back trail passes by streams flowing over cliff ledges, towering trees and, during the spring, a colorful quilt of wildflowers.
 The falls themselves trickle 75 feet over a steep rocky ledge into a tree-covered ravine.
 Visit during the winter.
 As the temperatures turn frigid, the freeze-thaw cycle creates a magical icy pillar adorned with giant icicles.